fbpx

 Legal Protections and Remedies

 A contract helps provide protection should any issues arise, but you also have some other protection to fall back on.
-Home Warranties and guarantees are both designed to protect you and your builder
+Home Warranties and guarantees are both designed to protect you and your builder from something going wrong.

 0 Comments